-As part of our VISION series of webinars, we invite you to join our consultancy experts live at 2pm on Thursday 11th November.
-We'll be providing an in-depth review of the political, tax and environment landscapes including recent Budget and COP26 announcements and what they mean for our industry.
+As part of our VISION series of webinars, our consultancy experts provided an in-depth review of the political, tax and environment landscapes including recent Budget and COP26 announcements and what they mean for our industry.

 £1.5bn in net zero innovation to lay the foundations for the wider transition to a more resilient energy supply by investing in nuclear technologies and offshore wind.